 Keep your motor happy with these simple habits:

-• Wipe down after muddy rides (focus on cooling vents)
+- Wipe down after muddy rides, focusing on cooling vents.